ottokart/punctuator2/README.md

 # How well does it work?

-A working demo can be seen here: http://bark.phon.ioc.ee/punctuator
+A working demo can be seen here: http://bark.phon.ioc.ee/punctuator You can try to compete with this model here: http://bark.phon.ioc.ee/punctuator/game

 Remember that all the scores given below are on _unsegmented_ text and we did not use prosodic features, so, among other things, the model has to detect sentence boundaries in addition to the boundary type (?QUESTIONMARK, .PERIOD or !EXCLAMATIONMARK) based entirely on textual features.
 The scores are computed on the test set.